cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_workbench_sdk.md

 The Compuware Topaz Workbench SDK provides an Example Launcher view with a set of API examples that can be launched by users.
 The Example Launcher view can be used to verify that the Compuware Topaz Workbench API is functioning correctly on a given host.
 A description of an example is provided within the Example Launcher view when the example is selected.

-The following set of API examples is provided within the Example Launcher view:

-* Hosts
-  * List Hosts
-  * Connect Using Credentials
-  * Connect Using UI User Credentials
-* Datasets
-  * Allocate a Dataset
-  * Allocate a Dataset Like Another Dataset
-  * Find a Single Dataset
-  * Find Multiple Datasets
-  * Fetch Dataset Characteristics
-  * Read a Sequential Dataset
-  * Write to a Sequential Dataset
-* Members
-  * Create a PDS Member Using a Command Provider
-  * Create a PDS Member Using a Dataset
-  * Delete a PDS Member Using a Command Provider
-  * Delete a PDS Member Using a Dataset
-  * Find a Single Member Using a Command Provider
-  * Find a Single Member Using a Dataset
-  * Find Multiple Members Using a Command Provider
-  * Find Multiple Members Using a Dataset
-  * Fetch Member Statistics
-  * Read a Member
-  * Write to a Member
-* JES
-  * Submit a Job
-  * Get a Job’s Status
-* User Programs
-  * Hello Mainframe
-  * Termination Listener

-In order to run one of the API examples listed above, either double-click on the example or select the example and click the `Run` button.
+In order to run one of the API examples, either double-click on the example or select the example and click the `Run` button.
 Follow the prompts to complete execution of the example.

 ## Examples Template